lachrist/otiluke/README.md

 3. Deploy your JavaScript transpiler(s) on node module(s): [`--node`](#otiluke---node)
 4. Deploy your JavaScript transpiler on online HTML pages: [`--mitm`](#otiluke---mitm)

-Otiluke expects the transpiler to be a CommonJS module exporting receiving and returning JavaScript code.
 The transpiler module will always be executed side-by-side with the program targeted for transpilation.
 Such online transpilation process enables easy support of dynamic code evaluations such as [`eval(script)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval).
-As illustrated below, Otiluke provides a channel -- `Otiluke.log(string)` by default -- to log information gathered during the transpilation process or later, while executing the transpiled program.
+As illustrated below, Otiluke provides a log channel in the options to trace information gathered during the transpilation process or later, while executing the transpiled program.

 <img src="img/demo.png" align="center" alt="demo" title="otiluke --demo"/>